 IPM in Action

 Camp Glen Arden in Tuxedo NC provides an excellent example of what can be achieved by a well-timed IPM application to protect hemlocks from HWA.
 This Camp responded to the first indicators of HWA infestation by making ground applications of imidacloprid to their larger hemlocks in 2006 & 2007.
 Then they responded to HWA infestations in smaller hemlocks with Sasi/St beetle releases in 2007, 2008 & 2010.
 As of 2014, there have been no HWA-related hemlock losses on camp property, and hemlocks on adjoining properties are beginning to recover as well.

 Here are some of the larger hemlocks at Camp Glen Arden, 8 years after the onset of HWA infestation .

 And the smaller hemlocks, which were used to grow the predator beetle population, are also doing well: creekside, roadside, and along walkways

 The success of any IPM intervention to protect hemlocks from HWA will always depend on timing.
-Restrict chemical treatments to the largest hemlocks, before they have experienced too much foliage damage.
-And predator beetle applications should be directed to areas where there is sufficient HWA present to support rapid population growth for the beetles.
+The key is to restrict chemical treatments to the largest hemlocks, before they have experienced too much foliage damage.
+And predator beetle applications should be directed to those untreated hemlock areas where there is sufficient HWA present to support rapid population growth for the beetles.
 Below are some notes about IPM timing issues for private landowners

 HWA Integrated Pest Management Planning for Private Landowners